mks0601/3DMPPE_ROOTNET_RELEASE/README.md

 to test the network on the GPU 0,1 with 20th epoch trained model. `--gpu 0,1` can be used instead of `--gpu 0-1`.

 ## Results
 Here I report the performance of the RootNet.
-Also, I provide bounding box estimations and pre-trained models of the RootNet.
+Also, I provide bounding box estimations and trained models of the RootNet.

 For the evaluation, you can run `test.py` or there are evaluation codes in `Human36M` and `MuPoTS`.